 Why bare ground stays that way

 Most bare ground is bare for a reason.
 To begin with, many of these areas have dense layers of traffic pan.
-Traffic pan is an agronomist’s term for soil that has been heavily compacted by repeated and frequent use.
+Traffic pan is an agronomist’s term for soil that has been heavily compacted by frequent use.
 Roads, industrial sites, and fields frequently traversed by tractors, cultivators, harvesters, or trucks all are subject to traffic pan.
 Even footpaths, playgrounds, and ball fields develop it.

 Some may continue to be driven over, walked on, or peed on by every passing pooch.
-The seeds or young shoots may be preyed upon by birds, rodents, squirrels or other hungry city-dwellers.
+The seeds or young shoots may be preyed upon by birds, rodents, squirrels, or other hungry city-dwellers.
 Remember that farmers and gardeners work hard to get results, and they continually fight against the elements, predators, pests, and pathogens.
 They don’t just stick seeds in the ground and walk away.

 And since seed bombs are not (or should not be) made from invasive species, there is no way that seeding a field of invasives will do anything except give the existing flora a little jolt of fertilizer.

-Fertile fields are not much better
+Fertile fields are not good for wildflowers

-Placement makes a difference
+Careful placement of seed bombs makes a difference

-I’ve had people protest that they planted seed bombs in flower pots and garden beds and they grew “beautifully.”
+I’ve had people say they planted seed bombs in flower pots and garden beds and they grew “beautifully.”
 No doubt this is true.
-But the idea behind a seed bomb—that we can distribute pollinator plants far and wide by throwing clay-encrusted flower seeds into waste areas—is a happy thought that is mostly just that, a happy thought.
+But the idea behind a seed bomb—that we can distribute pollinator plants far and wide by throwing clay-encrusted flower seeds into waste areas—is mostly just a happy thought.

 Honey Bee Suite